shahbiru/nextjs-ecommerce/client/README.md

 Created an extra get cart details as per user API that gives the list of cart items for the user

-Added postman collectoin JSON file in server folder ecommerce app.postman_collection.json
+Added postman collectoin JSON file in server E-commerce.postman_collection.json

 Database: